CMIP-Data-Request/CMIP7_DReq_Software/README_NEW.md

 **5. estimate_dreq_volume**

 Provides an estimate of the data volumes.
 It takes as input a yaml file where the model-grid size parameters are to be set.
-Please note that theses these estimates are provisionnal and must be used with caution.
-It the output file is a json file where data volumes are given per experiment and grouped by variable priority (Core, High, Medim, Low).
+Please note that theses these estimates are provisional and must be used with caution.
+The output file is a json file where data volumes are given per experiment and grouped by variable priority (Core, High, Medium, Low).
 <br>

 To first create the yaml file, just call the utility with a DR version specified: